igortfcorrea/tv_series/README.md

 ## APK

-The apk is in the root folter
+The apk is in the root folder